-After passing the microeconomics theory prelim, each student is required to submit a Major and Minor Field Course Planning Form to designate courses which will be used to fulfill the major and minor requirements.
+After passing the microeconomics theory prelim, each student is required to submit a Major and Minor Field Course Planning Form (see appendices at end of handbook) to designate courses which will be used to fulfill the major and minor requirements.
 The form must be signed by the student's major professor and be submitted to the Academic Programs Coordinator by the end of the year following successful completion of the prelim.
 If the student's curriculum subsequently changes, a revised form should be submitted to the Academic Programs Office.